louism2/claims_processing/homework_answers.md

 ```

 #### explanation:

+We need to join the claimant data to the employee and dependents table

 ### 13. Who is the person (employee, retiree, or dependent) with the highest claim_amount in their claims, and what is that total claim_amount?